yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 5/Level 5-1.md

 ### Using HUD Stats

-"This is a large part of the reason that people use hard stats.
-Hard stats are something I don't use too much these days because in the games I play people have gotten a lot better, so it's actually more noise than it is data since people are generally fine at most things."
+"This is a large part of the reason that people use HUD stats.
+HUD stats are something I don't use too much these days because in the games I play people have gotten a lot better, so it's actually more noise than it is data since people are generally fine at most things."

 "It used to be, however, people were very imbalanced with their HUD stats, which means there were a lot of places where they were folding too much, where they were too strong."